ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 Note: For path-only URIs (those starting with '/'), the output format is:
 - '/' followed by the base64url-encoded encrypted components
-- This preserves the absolute path indicator in the encrypted form or error
+- This preserves the absolute path indicator in the encrypted form

 Steps: